yuvalw20-meet/y2s18-databases/exercises/README.md

 6. Bonus: Add printing of the primary key to the `__repr__` function in `knowledge_model.py` so that we can see what the primary keys of the articles in the DB are!

-### Part 2: Adding and Querying from your Database
+### Part 2: Adding to your Database

-In this part, you will only need to edit `knowledge_databases.py`.
+In this part and all the next ones, you will only need to edit `knowledge_databases.py`.

 1. Now, we'd like to add the articles that you've already read and rated to your database.
 To do this, write a function `add_article` in `knowledge_databases.py`, to add a new article to your database.
 What inputs does this function need?
 Make sure that you can run this function and add an article to your Knowledge database.

+2. Run your function at least once, so that your database will contain at least one article.

+### Part 3: Querying your database.

-2. Write a function `query_all_articles()` to print all the articles in your database.
+1. Write a function `query_all_articles()` to print all the articles in your database.
 For each article, this should print the statement described in Part 1.5 (or 1.6, if you did the bonus!).
+When you run this function, you should see all the articles that you have previously added to the DB!

-3. Now, you'd like to look up an article by its topic.
+2. Now, you'd like to look up an article by its topic.
 Write a function `query_article_by_topic()` to retrieve all the articles in a specific topic.

-4. Bonus: Sometimes, you want to find all articles, which have low ratings.
+3. Bonus: Sometimes, you want to find all articles, which have low ratings.
 Add a function `query_article_by_rating()`, which takes an input parameter, `threshold`, and returns all articles which have a rating that is lower than `threshold`.
 Note that there is no stub for this function - you'll need to create it yourself.

-5. Bonus: Sometimes, you want to find a specific article.
+4. Bonus: Sometimes, you want to find a specific article.
 Since the only unique property that each article is guaranteed to have is a primary key, add a function `query_article_by_primary_key()`, which returns the article with the correct primary key.

-### Part 3: Editing and Deleting from your Database
+### Part 4: Deleting from your Database

 1. Write a function `delete_article_by_topic()`, which removes all articles in a certain topic from the database.
 Test this function out to remove all articles from a topic that's in your DB.

 2. Write a function `delete_all_articles()`, which removes all the articles from your database!

+### Part 5: Editing in your Database

-3. Write a function `edit_rating()`, which takes in input parameters `updated_rating` and `article_name`.
+1. Write a function `edit_rating()`, which takes in input parameters `updated_rating` and `article_name`.
 This function should update all articles with the given name to have a rating of `updated_rating`.

-4. Bonus: Now, you'd like to improve the quality of your database.
+2. Bonus: Now, you'd like to improve the quality of your database.
 So, you decide to write a function which removes all articles from your database if their rating is too low.
 Write a function `delete_article_by_rating()`, which takes an input threshold, and removes all articles that have a rating below `threshold`.
 Are there other functions that you've implemented that could be useful here?

-### Part 4: Bonus!
+### Part 6: Bonus!

 Add additional functionality to your database.
 This can include, but is not limited to:
 - Adding a new query function, which returns the top-5 highest rated articles in the DB.